Back to Blog

 How to Become a Cyber Threat Analyst | Skills, Salaries, and Careers

 Many heroes of war come with stories of field tactics and battlefield valor; Alan Turing was not one of them.
-Winston Churchill credited Turing with the single biggest contribution to the Allied victory in World War II, yet Turing never fought even fired a gun.
+Winston Churchill credited Turing with the single biggest contribution to the Allied victory in World War II, yet Turing never fought or even fired a gun.
 Turing became a hero for cracking the seemingly impossible German encryption machine, the Enigma, with his machine, The Bombe.
 Many historians credit Turing with ending WWII years early, saving millions.
+Turing was, in a way, one of the earliest cyber threat analysts.

-Today, intelligence (and the ability to decrypt it) plays a crucial role in the world of cyber security.
+Today, intelligence (and the ability to decrypt it) plays a crucial role in the world of cybersecurity.
 Without intelligence on active and potential threats, hunt analysts and security engineers have no way to target their efforts, thus rendering them ineffective.

 This is where the threat intel analyst turns intelligence into an extremely potent cyber-defense tool.
-In the most literal sense, knowledge (and analysis skills)is their power.
+In the most literal sense, knowledge (and analysis skills) is their power.
 And they use that power to help full SOC teams of compliance analysts, pen testers, and security consultants defend against security threats.

 So, how do you become a cyber threat analyst, anyway?
 Here’s some super quick context to help better understand what being a cyber threat analyst means.
 We’ll cover what cyber threat analysts do, the skills they need, salaries, roles, and how you can learn to become one.